Our conscience as a manufacturer

 The market in every sector has been polarized into high- and low-end products lately.
 For example, in the fashion industry, LVMH (Louis Vuitton) and UNIQLO lead the market.
 The situation is the same in the furniture industry.
 Super-luxury Italian brands and IKEA predominate, while we, a brand in the middle-high range, are facing an uphill battle in the shrinking market.
-Should we raise our price range and try to enter the super-luxury market in order to survive?
-Aside from whether it’s possible or not.
+Should we raise our price range and try to enter the super-luxury market in order to survive, aside from whether it’s possible or not?

 If I couldn’t ever be gentle, I wouldn’t deserve to be alive.

-Once, I suggested to then-chairman to develop something super-luxury, innocently saying “Why don’t we try to make something without budget constraint?
+Once, I suggested to then-chairman to develop super-luxury furniture, innocently saying “Why don’t we try to make something without budget constraint?
 I want to see how it’ll turn out.”
 He wryly answered “I know the polarization of the market but don’t think that’s what we should do: making furniture only for rich people, furniture so expensive that even our employees can’t afford.
 Our mission is providing good furniture to many ordinary people at a price that they can afford (by overreaching a little bit in some cases).”

 His point is there’s no point in continuing business without a company mission.
-The words might just sound like a platitude, but goodness is surely one of our true colors as WWYD shows.
+The words might just sound like a platitude, but goodness is surely one of people’s true colors as WWYD shows.
 I believe we wouldn’t deserve to survive in the market if we couldn’t ever have such a conscience.